staceygillespie/DreamBig/content/dreambox.md

 * I use this to watch tutorials when I need the table space
 * I use it more for taking a video or picture

-**Boom Baby** – I haven't used this like I thought I would
+**Boom Baby** – I haven't used this like I thought I would, but it has a great sound

 ### Purchasing the DreamBox in the [US](https://www.createroom.com/?ref=5e41eeaf2e1c4 "US Link"), [UK/EU](https://uk.createroom.com/?ref=5e41eeaf2e1c4 "UK & EU Link"), [Canada](https://ca.createroom.com/?ref=5e41eeaf2e1c4 "Canada Link")

-### Use the code DREAMBIG to save $100 or £100!
+#### Use the code DREAMBIG to save $100 or £100!

+###### this code does not expire

 \** I am an affiliate for Create Room.
 I started this journey as a very happy customer who loves their products.
-I purchased both of my DreamBoxes, my Sew Station and my DreamCart myself.
+I purchased both of my[ DreamBox]()es, my [Sew Station](https://www.createroom.com/collections/furniture/products/sew-station?ref=YJvA8 "Sew Station") and my [DreamCart]() myself.
 Create Room did not give them to me, but they do compensate me every time you use one of my codes or buy through one of my links.
 I will always be honest about what I like about these products and anything else I talk about on my website.

+ @CreateRoom #CreateRoomPartner #CreateRoom #Sponsered